CVXSL/ScytedTV-Beta-Wesite/_posts/samples/2020-04-22-how-to-install-whatatheme.md

 * The publish date
 * The time which will be required to read the post.

-### shows -
+### Projects -
-The shows page will include all the shows from the **`shows.yml`** file which is present in the _data folder.<br>
+The Projects page will include all the projects from the **`projects.yml`** file which is present in the _data folder.<br>
-shows will be showcased in a card-list format where each card will contain
+Projects will be showcased in a card-list format where each card will contain
-* An image related to the shows
+* An image related to the project
-* A shows Title
+* A Project Title
-* A shows Description of about 80 words
+* A Project Description of about 80 words

 ### Footer -
 The footer includes